Instant Pot Roasted Potatoes [VIDEO]

-The best part of this recipe is that the potatoes are seasoned with a mix of dried herbs, loading them with flavor.
-The potatoes are crispy on the outside and tender on the inside, as before you cook them under pressure, you have to Sauté them, to give them that golden skin that we all love.
-This is a restaurant worthy side dish, with hints of rosemary and thyme, that would go well with so many dishes.
+The best part of this recipe is that the spuds are seasoned with a mix of dried herbs, loading them with flavor.
+The potatoes are crispy on the outside and tender on the inside with hints of rosemary and thyme, which would go well with so many dishes.
+I like to serve this side dish with Meatloaf, Balsamic Pork Loin, or Chicken Breasts.

-For this recipe, you can season the potatoes with just salt and pepper and maybe a add some paprika or cayenne pepper for extra heat.
-If you want the flavor explosion of deliciously dried herbs, which by the way I highly recommend, here is a list of exactly what I used:
+For this recipe, you can season the potatoes with just salt and pepper and maybe add some paprika or cayenne pepper for extra heat.
+If you want the flavor explosion of deliciously dried herbs and fresh herbs, which by the way I highly recommend, here is the ingredient list of exactly what I used:

 - Garlic Powder and Onion Powder